 Are you currently accepting submissions?

 Not at this time.
-Please check back with us in November 2018.
+Our publication schedule is full though 2019.
+Please check back with us in 2020.

 What is self-publishing, what are vanity presses, and what are traditional small presses?